CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 and orchestrate more advanced tasks [ansible website] With ansible it is possible to install python dependencies and system dependencies.

-The approach is characterized by scripting, rather than documenting, a description of the necessary dependencies for software to run, usually from the Operating System [...] on up” [Clark berkley’s common scientific compute environments for research and education]
+"The approach is characterized by scripting, rather than documenting, a description of the necessary dependencies for software to run, usually from the Operating System [...] on up" [Clark berkley’s common scientific compute environments for research and education]